Bijay555/Building-Your-Own-Prediction-Model/README.md

 Requirement:
-knowledege on python and especially familiar with Python's Library knowledge about classification problem knowledge anout Decision Trees , Entropy and Information gain datasets handling in python
+knowledege on python and especially familiar with Python's Library knowledge about classification problem knowledge about Decision Trees , Entropy and Information gain datasets handling in python

 platform:
-Any python workshop i prefer Jupyter Notebook
+Any python framework i prefer Jupyter Notebook

 Explanation:
 we're going to use decision trees to predict student performance using the